Pain Pathway Gate Control and Classification

 Pathophysiology

 Pain signaling starts when nociceptors in peripheral tissues detect potentially harmful stimuli and transmit signals to the dorsal horn of the spinal cord.
-Central pathways then relay this input to brain stem and cortical centers, where pain is localized and interpreted.
+A-delta fibers conduct early sharp/stinging pain, whereas C fibers conduct slower diffuse aching/burning pain.
+Central pathways relay this input to brain stem nuclei and then to cortical centers, where pain is localized and interpreted.
+Clinical interpretation should preserve the person-defined nature of pain (“pain is what the experiencing person says it is”) while still integrating objective safety cues.

-The brain does not passively receive pain; it modifies pain intensity through descending modulation involving neurotransmitter systems.
-This explains variability in pain experience during stress, threat, or focused distraction.
+The brain does not passively receive pain; it modifies pain intensity through descending modulation involving neurotransmitter systems (for example norepinephrine and serotonin).
+This explains variability in pain experience during stress, threat, or focused distraction and can temporarily suppress pain in survival-priority situations.

 Gate control theory proposes that spinal and supraspinal gating mechanisms can amplify or suppress pain input.
 Nonpainful sensory signals can partially inhibit nociceptive transmission, supporting multimodal strategies such as pressure, massage, and movement-based therapy.